numpy/numpy/doc/source/user/how-to-print.rst

 You can apply custom formatting functions to specific or all data types using ``formatter`` keyword.
 See :func:`numpy.set_printoptions` for more details on supported format keys.

-For example, to format datetime64 value with a custom function:
+For example, to format `datetime64` values with a custom function:

     >>> arr = np.array([np.datetime64("2025-01-01"), np.datetime64("2024-01-01")])
     >>> with np.printoptions(formatter={"datetime":lambda x: f"(Year: {x.item().year}, Month: {x.item().month})"}):